wp-plugins/social-hashtags/readme.txt

 == Description ==

-Stores thumbnails & details locally in a custom post_type so you have full control over the content.
-Also, this allows you to categorize, make private/public, etc.
+Grabs images & videos matching any hashtag from social APIs like instagram & youtube.
+Stores thumbnails & details locally for each one in a custom post type so you have full control over the content on your site.
+This allows you to categorize, make private/public, etc and include them any wayt hat you like on your pages.

-Extendable to include twitter and others as well.
+Extendable to include twitter, telportd and others as well.

 == Installation ==